Skip to main content

-PacMAN is a three-year project focusing on invasive non-indigenous species (NIS) in the Pacific Island region.
-According to IPBES global assessment, one million species are on the verge of extinction and the introduction of NIS to new environments is listed as one of the five-key drivers impacting biodiversity.
+PacMAN was a three-year project focusing on invasive non-indigenous species (NIS) in the Pacific Island region.
+According to the IPBES global assessment, one million species are on the verge of extinction, and the introduction of NIS to new environments was one of the five key drivers impacting biodiversity.
 The Small Island Developing States (SIDS, often ‘large ocean states’) are especially vulnerable under the current expansion of maritime activities.
-Ship’s ballast water and biofouling, as well as the increasing trend of new marine infrastructures following the development of the blue economy, have been recognised as a major cause for the acceleration of the spreading of invasive species.
+Ship’s ballast water and biofouling, as well as the increasing trend of new marine infrastructures following the development of the blue economy, are a major cause for the acceleration of the spread of invasive species.

-The PacMAN project uses the latest technologies in genomics and metabarcoding to detect marine invasive species.
-The scientific knowledge, tools and services will directly support the development and implementation of national strategic action plans for the control and management of ship’s biofouling.
-PacMAN will increase the technical and scientific capacity in Pacific islands, for the early warning and detection of marine invasive species using international standards and best practices and applying novel technologies.
-It aims to provide information to implement national and international policies with the purpose to reduce and prevent the introduction of new invasive species into the marine environment.
+The PacMAN project used the latest technologies in genomics and metabarcoding to detect marine invasive species.
+The scientific knowledge, tools, and services directly support the development and implementation of national strategic action plans for the control and management of ships’ biofouling.
+PacMAN increased the technical and scientific capacity in Pacific islands, for the early warning and detection of marine invasive species using international standards and best practices, and application of novel technologies.
+It provided information to implement national and international policies with the purpose of reducing and preventing the introduction of new invasive species into the marine environment.

-The project develops the national Bioinvasive monitoring plan for Fiji.
-In 2022, most of the protocol for sampling, sample preparation and DNA extraction has been completed and standardised.
-Protocol for metabarcoding and rapid detection of invasive species has been refined to increase the capacity for monitoring.
+The project developed the national Bioinvasive monitoring plan for Fiji.
+The year 2022 marked the completion of most of the protocol for sampling, sample preparation, DNA extraction, and standardization.
+The protocol for metabarcoding and rapid detection of invasive species had also been refined to increase the monitoring capacity.

 Capacity development

 As part of its capacity development activities, the PacMAN project organized a hybrid scientific course that provided training in marine biosecurity and eDNA through various molecular biology techniques such as DNA extraction, PCR, qPCR, and bioinformatics.
 The course had an online introduction held on the OTGA platform, followed by a one-week on-site phase at the USP IAS campus in Suva, Fiji.
 The course was attended by 21 participants from 7 different institutions in Fiji, and it was the first-ever practical course on environmental DNA held in the country.
-The PacMAN scientific training course was featured on UNESCO news, IOC news and USP news, and the course materials are available online.
+The course materials are available online.

 Follow PacMAN project updates on pacman.obis.org.